What is Loss of Exclusivity?

 Prior to going off-patent, it is critical for pharmaceutical manufacturers to redesign their copay assistance programs, with a focus on maintaining compelling offers.
 The right price optimization could be the difference between maintaining key consumer segments and losing them.

 Misconception 4: Patients will be penalized by their PBM for taking a drug after it goes off-patent.

 Reality: One way that PBMs control their costs is by creating drug formulary structures that encourage patients to take cheaper generic drugs over the branded alternative.
 However, if a patient and their doctor agree that a branded drug is producing better health outcomes than the generic, the doctor can write a prescription with a “dispense as written” code, which overrides the PBM’s formulary requirements.
 In this scenario, the PBM passes the incremental cost of the branded drug onto the patient.

 With a smart copay assistance program, pharmaceutical manufacturers can cover the incremental cost that the PBM passes to the patient.
 In other words, using a copay coupon, manufacturers can remove the penalty that the patient experiences for selecting a branded drug not on their formulary.
 This strategy maximizes access for long-time patients and also drives long-term patient adherence.

 Misconception 5: A drug cannot command market share in its space after it goes through loss of exclusivity.

-Ultimately, without diligent strategic planning, LOE can significantly disrupt a brand’s business.
+Ultimately, without diligent strategic planning and smart patient access strategies, LOE can significantly disrupt a brand’s business.
 But with thoughtful and well-designed strategic plans, manufacturers can go off-patent and still command meaningful market share and profitability.